What do you mean by “retrogaming?”

 I was 12 the Christmas of the Atari 2600.
 We actually already owned a video game when the Atari came to our house, an original Magnavox Odyssey that I can’t believe we sold in a garage sale somewhere along the line.
 So I’ve been playing these games as long as I’ve been playing games… it’s just that at some point, it became “retrogaming.”

+I do still have our first Atari 2600 woodgrain “Heavy Sixer,” and it still runs.
+I have a page dedicated to my Atari (and assorted other vintage) hardware.
 But ever since I got an Atari 7800, into which you can insert 2600 cartridges and have them just work, I haven’t revved up the 2600… except every so often just to ensure I can still properly make the claim it still runs.
-I played my 2600 games on a different machine.
+I’ve long played my 2600 games on a different machine from the one for which they were made.
 There’s a lot of silicon between there and here, but mostly what I mean by retrogaming is emulation: playing those pioneering games on whatever modern gadget we have handy.

-Emulation on Mac OS X
+Emulation on Mac OS X: online resources